bevy-cheatbook/bevy-cheatbook/src/programming/events.md

 # Events

-Send data between systems, to let your systems communicate with each other!
+Send data between systems!
+Let your systems communicate with each other!

 To send events, use an `EventWriter<T>`.
 To receive events, use an `EventReader<T>`.

 Every reader tracks the events it has read independently, so you can handle the same events from multiple systems.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:events}}